michelmbem/AddyScript/docs/expressions.md

 #### Group Assignment

-Sometimes you need to assign values ​​to multiple variables.
+Sometimes you need to assign values to multiple variables.
 You can do this in multiple steps, like in `a = 5; b = 2; c = -7`.
 But AddyScript has a type of statement in its syntax that allows you to do this in a more elegant way: **group assignment**.
-In a group assignment, a tuple of values ​​is assigned to a tuple of variables (in the broad sense of the term).
+In a group assignment, a tuple of values is assigned to a tuple of variables (in the broad sense of the term).
 This allows you to set the value of multiple variables at once.
 So a typical group assignment looks like this:

 ```
 (var1, var2, ..., varN) = (val1, val2, ..., valN);